reksono-j/SYOA/src/editor/userguide.md

 .syoa files can be played via the SYOA player.
 When played, a SYOA file will run sequentially through each line, starting at the first line of the selected starting scene until and ```END``` is reached at the final line of a scene.
 Dialogue can be progressed through by left-clicking on the player screen or using the spacebar.
 Choices are also selected via mouse click.
-The associated text-to-speech audio created for each line of dialogue can be played by pressing the ```C``` key by default.
+The associated text-to-speech audio created for each line of dialogue can be played by pressing the ```X``` key by default.